-Title: Chief Financial Officer, Senior Chief

-Operating Officer and Executive
+Title: Chief Financial Officer, Senior Chief Operating Officer and Executive Managing Director Certification pursuant to 18 U.S.C.

-Managing Director

-Certification pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

 This certification is provided pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, and accompanies the Annual Report on Form 10-K (the "Form 10-K") for the year ended December 31, 2014, of Och-Ziff Capital Management Group LLC (the "Company").
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, and accompanies the Quarterly Report on Form 10-Q (the "Form 10-Q") for the quarter ended March 31, 2015, of Och-Ziff Capital Management Group LLC (the "Company").